0x56696B/git-wt/README.md

 Planned features:

-[] git wt - Forbid to execute in non-git repo
+[x] git wt - Forbid to execute in non-git repo

-[] git wt add - Create a worktree and copy over all hidden files (.env, for example)
+[-] git wt add - Create a worktree and copy over all hidden files (.env, for example)

 [] git wt rm - Remove a worktree and copy the difference in hidden files (optional, on by default)